nshkrdotcom/perimeter/docs/PERIMETER_gem_0010.md

 1.  **Introduction: Choosing the Right Tool**
     *   Briefly explains the hierarchy: simple functions -> higher-order functions -> `Perimeter`.
 2.  **When to Use `Perimeter`**
-    *   At Application Boundaries (Phoenix, Absinthe).
+    *   At Application Perimeters (Phoenix, Absinthe).
-    *   At Context Boundaries.
+    *   At Context Perimeters.
     *   For defining complex, state-less strategies (e.g., calculation engines, formatters).
 3.  **Core Workflow: Guarding a Context**
     *   A step-by-step example of guarding `Accounts.create_user/1`.